 It may be hard to get used to recognizing or pronouncing this sound, and also to using y to represent it – but pretty soon it will come easy to you.

-ə Listen to this sound in the Konkow word for “pine burr”, kǝlkǝli or "racoon", ə:k'a
+ə Listen to this sound in the Konkow word for “pine burr” or "pine cone", kǝlkǝli or "racoon", ə:k'a

 There are two more things to say about vowels.
 One thing is “vowel length.”
 Sometimes the vowel is held just a little bit longer than other times.
 The “long vowel” can actually mean something different than the same word with a short vowel.